LinksGraduate Application Process

 Current Applicants: Join us for the SEFS Prospective Graduate Student Weekend, March 2-5, 2017!
 Organized and led by current grad students, this activity-filled weekend will give you a closer look into the SEFS community to see if our graduate program is the right fit for you.
 You’ll get to meet your prospective faculty advisor, learn about current grad student research, attend events catering to underrepresented and minority students, college-wide receptions, and—if you're visiting—explore the city and surrounding nature you might be calling home for the next couple years.
 For more information, please email email@example.com.

 OverviewThe School of Environmental and Forest Sciences offers graduate programs leading to:

-- learned degrees (Master of Science and Doctor of Philosophy) in a diversity of disciplines
+- academic degrees (Master of Science and Doctor of Philosophy) in a diversity of disciplines

 - professional degrees (Master of Environmental Horticulture and the SAF-accredited Master of Forest Resources)

-- concurrent and cooperative degrees (Master of Science/Master of Public Affairs , Master of Science/Master of Arts in International Studies and Peace Corps International Masters)
+- concurrent and cooperative degrees (Master of Science/Master of Public Affairs and Master of Science/Master of Arts in International Studies

 Our degrees prepare students for careers in academia, public agencies, industry, the private sector, and non-profit organizations.
 Graduate training is available in many areas of basic and applied research.

 Our academic degree programs are divided into multiple sub-fields known as research interest groups.
 This help professors and students focus on similar research projects and topics of study.
 Each group has research goals, suggested coursework, and a list of associated professors.Bioresource Science and Engineering